I was looking for a hosted private PyPi Python Package server, that used credentials that the team already has (such as GitHub).

 Happily, this is possible using cloud Git repositories such as GitHub, GitLab and BitBucket.

-I have hosted a Python package on GitHub (python_world), which you can install with the following command.
+I have hosted a Python package on GitHub (python_world), which you can install with the following command (make sure you trust me before running this command and installing my code on your computer).

 pip install git+https://github.com/ceddlyburge/python_world#egg=python_world